 The war also seems to have provided The Berkshire Volunteers with something of a photo opportunity, this is a selection:

-This to his grandmother in New York on January 31st 1901, from his posting to a bleak railway station called Glen Siding, Orange Free State.
-The letter is HERE:
+Eric left us an extensive archive of letters home and to others, relating his experiences.
+This to his grandmother in New York on January 31st 1901, from his posting to a bleak railway station called Glen Siding, Orange Free State is on the bookshelf below.

 On February 17th 1909 he married Amy FitzGerald Hill (1883-1969) daughter of John Sheriff Hill (1836-1897) in St Albans Abbey, which was close to their magnificent family home at Hawkswick House.